savend/Trinat-Marks/README.md

 The project should be published on GitHub.

-The build automation should be done with MAVEN.

 We want to divide the program into different classes and structure them with methods.

 The condition is that this program can be used by MAC, Windows and LinuxComputers.